EU's new Indo-Pacific strategy: What are the objectives and challenges? | DW | 17.09.2021

 Germany has made it clear that its mission into the sea serves to show that Berlin does not accept Beijing's claims in the South China Sea.

-Beijing's admonishments of the AUKUS alliance were to be expected, but French officials were particularly piqued.
-French Foreign Minister Jean-Yves Le Drian claimed the move was a "stab in the back" and derided Biden for a "brutal, unilateral and unpredictable decision."
+Beijing's admonishments of the AUKUS alliance were to be expected, but French officials were also particularly piqued.
+French Foreign Minister Jean-Yves Le Drian claimed the move was a "stab in the back" and slammed Biden for what he called a "brutal, unilateral and unpredictable decision."

-Because the AUKUS pact will see the US provide Australia with the technology to build nuclear-powered submarines, it has scuppered a multibillion-dollar submarine deal that France had signed with Australia, which Paris considered key to its national interests in the Indo-Pacific.
+Because the AUKUS pact will see the US provide Australia with the technology to build nuclear-powered submarines, it has scuppered a multibillion-dollar submarine deal that Paris had signed with Canberra.

 When that agreement was struck in 2016, Paris declared it a deal of the century and considered it a key marker of France's strategic relations with Australia and the wider Indo-Pacific.